Hendrikjen/pedigree_programme/README.md

   - you can check with `ls` if you are in the correct folder if there are multiple Headerfiles (.h) and the respective source code files (.cpp) as well as _main.cpp_ and the makefile _makefile_pedigree_programme_
 - run in the command line `make -f makefile_pedigree_programme`
 - use the command `./pedigree_programme` to start the programme (depending on what you want to do, you have to add further arguments after the command)
+- for general information you can type `./pedigree_programme -h`to list all possible command line arguments, or `./pedigree_programme -v` to get the current version
 </details>

 <details>